Here are some best balloon practices to achieve a great party look!

 -If you wish to inflate with helium, your local party supply store can fill for you.
 What size balloon did you buy?
 36 in, 16 in 11 or 9?
 You need to fill to capacity with helium to have your balloon float.
 (Reminder 16 in. gold letter/number balloons are air fill only)

 -Hi-float treatment is great and will make your balloons last longer.
-Hi-float treatment not recommended for clear and/or TISSUE confetti balloons.
-It will give will make your tissue confetti clump and look wet.
+Hi-float treatment not recommended for most TISSUE confetti balloons.
+It not used correctly, it will make your tissue confetti clump and look wet.

 Clear and Confetti Balloons

 -If you choose to fill your balloon with normal air, confetti will stick to the balloon better.
 If you choose helium, confetti will naturally pool at the bottom of the balloon* and stick less.
 Both look adorable!
 To help with adhesion, create static on the outside of your balloon to help the confetti stick.
 I like to rub my balloon with a wool scarf/sock.
 A puff of air from your mouth just prior to inflating with helium will also help.
 Fully inflate to give your balloon a crystal clear look.

 *There is a method to allow your confetti to stick to the interior sides of helium filled balloons; however it is a little extra work.
 View our Gorgeous Glitter Balloon Tutorial now.